AZ (rapper)

 Anthony Cruz (born March 9, 1972), better known by his stage name AZ, is an American rapper.
-Best known for his affiliation with hometown native and fellow East Coast rapper Nas, they formed the New York City-based hip hop group the Firm along with Foxy Brown, Cormega and Nature in 1996.
-Cruz first saw recognition for his guest appearance on Nas' 1994 single "Life's a Bitch", from his album Illmatic (1994).
-Cruz was then signed by EMI to release his debut studio album, Doe or Die (1995), which was met with critical acclaim.
+Best known for his work with fellow East Coast rapper Nas, the two formed the New York City-based hip hop group the Firm in 1996, along with Foxy Brown, Cormega and Nature.

+Cruz most notably guest appeared on Nas' 1994 single "Life's a Bitch," and signed with EMI to release his debut studio album, Doe or Die (1995), which was met with critical acclaim.
 Its lead single, "Sugar Hill" (featuring Miss Jones) peaked at number 25 on the Billboard Hot 100 and received gold certification by the Recording Industry Association of America (RIAA).
 Moreover, The Firm's sole album (1997) peaked atop the Billboard 200 chart despite unfavorable critical response; the group disbanded two years later.

-Upon EMI's dissolution, he was transferred to its sister labels, Noo Trybe Records and Virgin Records, through which he released his second album, Pieces of a Man (1998) to continued acclaim.
+Upon EMI's dissolution, he was transferred to its sister labels, Noo Trybe Records and Virgin Records, through which he released his second album, Pieces of a Man (1998), to continued acclaim.
 Afterward, Cruz signed with Motown and Universal Records to release his third and fourth albums, 9 Lives (2001) and Aziatic (2002).
 The latter contained the song "The Essence" (featuring Nas), which earned a nomination for Best Rap Performance by a Duo or Group at the 45th Annual Grammy Awards.

 Online magazine About.com listed AZ as the "Most Underrated [Rapper] of All Time".
 AZ also made it onto the site's "Top 50 MCs of Our Time (1987–2007)", where he was named "arguably the most underrated lyricist ever".

 Early life

-AZ was born in Bedford–Stuyvesant, Brooklyn to an African-American mother and an Afro-Dominican father.
+AZ was born in Bedford–Stuyvesant, Brooklyn to an African-American mother and a Dominican father.
 He grew up in East New York, Brooklyn, with his mother and sister.

 AZ started writing rap lyrics when he was 12 years old.
 He attended Eli Whitney High School, with fellow Brooklyn rapper Jay-Z, until the vocational school closed down in the late 1980s.

 In the early 1990s, he became friends with Nas, a young rapper from Queens.
 Nas started working on his debut album Illmatic and invited AZ to work with him in the studio.
 AZ appeared on the album intro and had a verse on "Life's a Bitch".
 After Illmatic was released in 1994, EMI Records offered AZ a record deal.